 Famous for its numerous natural and man-made glacial and snow fed lakes and canals associated with New Zealand's largest hydro-electricity schemes.
 The picturesque Mackenzie Country region is steeped in history and home to the spectacular glacial fed lakes of Lake Tekapo and Lake Pukaki.

 We travel up the 1,031m. high Mount John, to New Zealands best coffee between earth and sky at the Astro Café that provides a spectacular and unobstructed 360 degree views of the region.
 The area is bordered by New Zealand's majestic snow covered Southern Alps mountains, the highest being Aoraki Mount Cook with its elevation of 3,754m that towers above its near neighbour Mount Tasman, being New Zealand's second highest mountain.
 The ice capped mountain scenery, the lakes along with the crystal clear sky are all part of an outstanding touring day to remember.

-Following departure from the Mount Cook area we return to Timaru, and should time allow we tour the city of Timaru before returning to the port.
+Following departure from the Mount Cook region we return to Timaru and should time allow, a tour the city of Timaru before returning to the port.

 Timaru, Inland Rural South Canterbury & the MacKenzie Country.

 Depart from the port of Timaru travelling inland into the South Canterbury rural farmland and passing through a number of small country towns on route before the climb over Burkes Pass into the picturesque area of the Mackenzie Country and the glacial and snow fed lake of Tekapo.